langgenius/dify/api/core/tools/docs/en_US/advanced_scale_out.md

 #### Web Page Crawling Tool

 This tool takes in web page link to be crawled and a user_agent (which can be empty), and returns a string containing the information of the web page.
 The `user_agent` is an optional parameter that can be used to identify the tool.
-If not passed, Dify will use the default `user_agent`.
+If not passed, iEchor will use the default `user_agent`.

 ```python
     def get_url(self, url: str, user_agent: str = None) -> str: